University of Technology Sydney

 Notes

 It is recommended that domestic and international students apply before 31 October.
-Applications will close once all places have been filled.
-It is recommended to apply early, as applications and eligibility for interview will be assessed on a rolling basis.
+Applications close once all places have been filled.
+It is recommended to apply early, as applications and eligibility for interviews are assessed on a rolling basis.

-Indigenous applicants should apply via UTS Student Portal and will be contacted by the Professor of Practice in Indigenous Health with further information.
+Indigenous applicants should apply via UTS Student Portal and are contacted by the Professor of Practice in Indigenous Health with further information.
 Indigenous applicants are welcome to submit cultural and/or community referees to accompany their application.

 Commonwealth Supported Places